Categories

 Halloween II (2009)

 I tend to think that dream sequences used as rug pulls to trick the viewers are stupid, and this is no exception.
-But it does serve a couple of purposes.
-The first is to set up the mission statement that this is going to be the most bone-crunching, flesh-ripping, viscerally violent Halloween film yet — it’s a gruesomely gory opener.
-The second is that it sets up the theme that the places Laurie holds safe will be literally and figuratively a danger to her; but this is hardly the only Halloween to build tension from that.
-And the third purpose of this intro is for us to meet the most daunting and terrifying Myers ever put to film.
-Mane’s towering, brutish frame makes it genuinely plausible like he can crush humans with his bare hands and survive bullets and stabs.
+I wish it wasn’t all in her head, but the opening does do three really important things: The first is that it serves as aa warning to the audience that this is going to be the cruellest, most bone-crunching, flesh-ripping, viscerally violent Halloween film yet — the openine is gruesomely gory.
+The second purpose of the intro is that it sets up one of the film’s key themes: that the places Laurie holds safe will be literally and figuratively a danger to her — hospital, dream, or otherwise.
+Of course, this is not the first Halloween to plumb dread and irony from safe spaces turned inside out.
+And the third purpose of this intro is for us to meet, full throttle from the outset, the most daunting and terrifying Michael Myers that has or will ever be put to film.
+Mane’s towering, brutish frame makes it genuinely plausible that this man can crush humans with his bare hands and survive bullets and stabs.

 The last outcome of this intro, I suppose, is to remind us of the less pleasant features of Zombie’s vision of Haddonfield.
-The town is populated by cartoonish white trash: One of the opening scenes features some necrophilia and anal sex jokes.
-And, dear God, the incessant screaming; it’s so damn shrill: a ringing scourge on the eardrums.
+The town, as envisioned by Zombie, is an outright miserable populated by cartoonish white trash.
+One of the opening scenes of the film features blue collar workers making casual necrophilia and anal sex jokes.
+And speaking of Zombie reminding us of his unpleasant style here… dear God, the incessant screaming; it’s so damn shrill: a ringing scourge on the eardrums.

-I still very much dislike this aesthetic of horror.
-I’ll concede that, at least this time around, there is some skin-crawling, stomach-turning thematic value in emphasizing the brutality of the violence in a murky, fucked-up world.
-But this persistent dourness and gore doesn’t make the films necessarily more scary or thrilling; rather, I just feel kinda bummed out I spent two hours in a nihilistic shithole.
+So I still very much dislike this torture porn aesthetic of horror.
+Although Halloween II comes as close to earning that aesthetic as any film I’ve seen.
+There is some skin-crawling, stomach-turning thematic value in emphasizing the brutality of the violence in a murky, fucked-up world.
+But this persistent dourness and gore doesn’t make these films necessarily more scary or thrilling; rather, I just feel kinda bummed out I spent two hours in a nihilistic shithole.

 Nonetheless, I find it admirable the way that Halloween II brings the series to one of its philosophical endpoints.
 In addition to being the most harrowing, this is the most psychologically devastating film in the franchise by a mile.
 It is the polar opposite of the carefree Halloween: Resurrection, which is a satiric thrill ride; each victim little more than a fleshy prop to be stabbed in some darkly comic way.
 Here, the suffering clings to you and debilitates you like food poisoning or a bad hangover.